beyond88/beyond88/README.md

 I am well-versed in:
 - OOP and Clean Code
-- PHP, JavaScript, TypeScript, MySQL
+- PHP, JavaScript, TypeScript, and MySQL
-- WordPress, Laravel
+- WordPress, and Laravel
-- React, Vue.js
+- React, and Vue.js
 - Docker
 - REST API design
 - Agile Methodology
+- Empowering teams, and delivering results

 ## How to reach me: